Burnout

 This groundbreaking book explains why women experience burnout differently than men - and provides a simple, science-based plan to help women minimize stress, manage emotions and live a more joyful life.

 The gap between what it's really like to be a woman and what people expect women to be is a primary cause of burnout, because we exhaust ourselves trying to close the space between the two.
 How can you 'love your body' when everything around you tells you you're inadequate?
 How do you 'lean in' at work when you're already giving 110% and aren't recognized for it?
 How can you live happily and healthily in a world that is constantly telling you you're too fat, too needy, too noisy and too selfish?
-Sisters Emily Nagoski, Ph.D., the bestselling author of Come as You Are, and Amelia Nagoski, DMA, are here to help end the cycle of overwhelm and exhaustion, …
+Sisters Emily Nagoski, Ph.D., the bestselling author of Come as You Are, and Amelia Nagoski, DMA, are here to help end the cycle of overwhelm and …

 8 editions